 Living through the graduation year and looking back on my pre-graduation practice I certainly believe that my mind as an artist matured and has stepped a level higher.
 I feel superior to my prior state.

-My thesis will guide you through this process of this maturing.
+My thesis will guide you through the process of this personal artistic maturing.